Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-3-Multi-Tenant/README.md

 Users from one tenant can't see todo items from other tenants.
 They will be able to perform basic CRUD operations on todo items assigned to them.
 When editing a todo item, users can assign it to any other user from their tenant.
 The list of users is coming from Microsoft Graph, using the [Graph SDK](https://github.com/microsoftgraph/msgraph-sdk-dotnet).

-The list of users will be presented in the dropdown:
+The list of users will be presented in the **Assigned To** dropdown:

 ![Todo Edit](ReadmeFiles/todo-edit.png)